All residents accounted for in apartment building fire in Port Hope - Peterborough | Globalnews.ca

 “All residents are accounted for and the situation is under control,” the Town of Port Hope stated.

-The Town said residents are expected to displaced for some time and arrangements are being made for tempoary accommodations.
-Port Hope Police Service, the Canadian Red Cross, and Municipal Animal Services are on also on scene.
+The Town said residents are expected to displaced for some time and arrangements are being made for temporary accommodations.
+Port Hope Police Service, the Canadian Red Cross, and Municipal Animal Services are also on scene.

+Port Hope Police said at 2 p.m. the fire was under control.

+Residents who require assistance with shelter are asked to go to the Park Recreation Centre at 62 Mcaul Street to meet with the Red Cross and Victim Services.
+A municipal bus stopping at Rosevear Road and Wellington Street is available for residents without transportation.

 © 2018 Global News, a division of Corus Entertainment Inc.